 Monday, December 11, 2023

-We traveled 157 miles to Cullman to see the German Christkindlmart.
-We saw Ice Skating, a Christmas Carousel, Mrs. Clause, the Christkindl Express, several warming tents, and vendors selling unique merchandise there.
+We traveled 157 miles to Cullman to see the German Christkindlmarkt.
+We saw Ice Skating, a Christmas Carousel, Mrs. Claus, the Christkindl Express, several warming tents, and vendors selling unique merchandise there.

 Cullman's Christkindlmarkt